IndrarajBiswas/DeFi-SaveTogether/docs/project-docs/index.md

-# Linea Microfinance Documentation Hub
+# DIDLab Microfinance Documentation Hub

 Welcome!
-This hub is the canonical entry point for engineers, operators, and stakeholders working on the Linea Microfinance MVP.
+This hub is the canonical entry point for engineers, operators, and stakeholders working on the DIDLab Microfinance MVP.
 It provides deep dives, playbooks, and context that build on the high-level overview in the repository [README](../../README.md).

 ## How to Use This Hub